tjkemp/tennis-example/README.md

 ### Introduction

-This project implements a deep reinforcement learning policy gradient algorithm Deep Deterministic Policy Gradient (DDPG) which can operate over continuous action spaces, and trains it to play tennis.
+This project implements Deep Deterministic Policy Gradient (DDPG), a deep reinforcement learning policy gradient algorithm which can operate over continuous action spaces, and trains it to play tennis.

 ### The environment

-The algorithm is trained against environment similar to [Tennis](https://github.com/Unity-Technologies/ml-agents/tree/0.4.0/docs/Learning-Environment-Examples.md#tennis) environment.
+The algorithm is trained against an environment similar to ML-Agents package's [Tennis](https://github.com/Unity-Technologies/ml-agents/tree/0.4.0/docs/Learning-Environment-Examples.md#tennis) environment.

 ![Trained Agent][image1]

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
-If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
-Thus, the goal of both agent is to keep the ball in play.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it gets a reward of -0.01.
+Thus, the goal of both agents is to keep the ball in play.

 ### Solving the environment

-The agent is modeled as a Deep Deterministic Policy Gradient (DDPG) agent (see the [paper](https://arxiv.org/pdf/1509.02971.pdf)).
+The agent is a Deep Deterministic Policy Gradient (DDPG) agent (see the [paper](https://arxiv.org/pdf/1509.02971.pdf)).

-State space is continuous and the size 2, action space is continuous space size per agent is 2.
-Each agent receives its own, local observation and same agent is simultaneously trained to play both agents through self-play.
+State space is continuous of size 24, and action space is continuous space of size 2 per agent.
+Each agent receives its own, local observation and the model is simultaneously trained to play both agents through self-play.

 To environment is considered solved when the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).